 - Easy Homemade Almond Flour Crackers

-- Grain-free tortilla chips or potato chips (I’m always able to find great options at Sprouts!
+- Grain-free tortilla chips or potato chips (I'm always able to find great options at Sprouts!
 I especially love the brand Siete for tortilla chips.)

-- Sliced carrots, bell peppers, celery, or cucumbers
+- Sliced carrots, bell peppers, celery, cucumbers, broccoli...pretty much any veggie!

 More Game Day Dips & Snacks